LiveOrDevTrying/WebsocketsSimple/README.md

     }
 ```

 Because you are responsible for creating the logic in `GetIdAsync(string oauthToken)`, the data could reside in many stores including (but not limited to) in memory, a database, or an identity server.
-In our implementation, we are checking the **`OAuth Token`** using [Entity Framework](https://docs.microsoft.com/en-us/ef/) and checking it against a quick User table in [SQL Server](https://hub.docker.com/_/microsoft-mssql-server).
+In our implementation, we are checking the **`OAuth Token`** using [Entity Framework](https://docs.microsoft.com/en-us/ef/) and validating it against a quick User table in [SQL Server](https://hub.docker.com/_/microsoft-mssql-server).
 If the **`OAuth Token`** is found, then the appropriate UserId will be returned as type T, and if not, the default of type T will be returned (e.g. 0, "", Guid.Empty).

 #### **Events**
 4 events are exposed on the **`IWebsocketServerAuth<T>`** interface: `MessageEvent`, `ConnectionEvent`, `ErrorEvent`, and `ServerEvent`.
 These event signatures are below: